cachethq/cachet/CONTRIBUTING.md

 ## Languages

-You **must not** write plain-English into the code, rather into the `app/lang/en/` language files (where appropriate).
-We can then push out the changes to our translators.

-The only place where it is advisable to write English text into the code (as opposed to the language file) is for the API.
+When needing to add labels, placeholders or general text, you **must not** write directly into the source file, rather make use of the `./app/lang/` directory.
+Always provide the English translation and copy your English string to all other languages - making sure that the indentation and alignment of the arrays are updated.

 ## Coding Standards